The Best, Vital Aspects of E&O Insurance for Insurance Agencies

 - Frequently Asked Questions

-What is E&O Insurance?
+What is E&O Insurance For Insurance Agencies?

 Errors and omissions (E&O) insurance helps protect your business against lawsuits related to professional errors in services that your company provides.
 Whether you’re just starting out or have been established for decades, E&O insurance could save your business from a financial crisis.
 This policy will have your back in the event that someone makes a claim about misinformation or negligence due to a product or service provided by you.